Day 9: Heartless

 Now that you’re fighting fliers, you’ll notice a few more differences between Days’ combat and the combat in previous games.
 For starters, Roxas’ attacks have very small hitboxes and slow swings to boot.
 It’s not at all like the wide swings of KH1 and the rapid attacks of KH2.
-This was probably, once again, the fault of multiplayer, both to cut down on network events and to make it so characters like Lexaeus had a demonstrably larger hitbox than Keyblade-wielding Roxas.
-In terms of the game’s speed, we’re back to KH1’s slow and deliberate controls, except enemies aren’t as strategic as KH1 to compensate.
+This was probably, once again, the fault of multiplayer, both to cut down on network events and to make it so characters like Lexaeus had a demonstrably larger attack hitbox than Keyblade-wielding Roxas.
+In terms of the game’s speed, we’re back to KH1’s slow and deliberate controls, except that enemies aren’t as strategic as KH1 to compensate.
 In fact, some of them are so simple that they only seem to have one or two AI routines to their name, which is something that we can once again probably credit to multiplayer.

 Roxas’ attack animations are also less dynamic than Sora’s ever were, and feel more “bottled” than the animations in KH1 and 2.
 There are fewer if any dynamic transitions between attacks, which was something KH2 was brilliant at.
 Now, initially – meaning, when I first drafted this Retrospective – I suspected that this “bottled” approach may have been done to smooth the network code, which still seemed to make sense alongside all the other multiplayer-related decisions we’ve been seeing.
 The bottled attacks would dramatically simplify things when up to four people were flinging attacks, magic and projectiles and goodness knows how many Heartless.
 It makes sense.
-But then something weird happened, and I realized it while I was revising: but the canned attacks never really went away after Days!
+But then something weird happened, and I realized it while I was revising: the canned attacks never really went away after Days!